spember/gr8conf-2012-workshop/Instructions.md

     }
 ```

 The bindEvents method adds some functionality to destroy the View, which is a default Backbone function.
-However, we should also destroy the Model, and only do so after wev'e alerted the server to our change.
-This can be accomplished by overriding the default destroy fuction.
+However, we should also destroy the Model, and only do so after we've alerted the server to our change.
+This can be accomplished by overriding the default destroy function.

 *   Add the following to the extend object: